tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 Pulsar 版/动态与公告/新功能发布记录_intl_en.md

 <th width="20%">Documentation</th>
 </tr><tr>
 <td>Launched clusters on v2.7.1</td>
-<td>TDMQ for Pulsar now supports clusters on v2.7.1. <li>The cluster version is updated to open-source Pulsar 2.7.1 to support more features and simplify connection.</li><li>The `listenerName` dependency is removed for the new cluster version, so you don't need to declare `listenerName` when connecting to a cluster on v2.7.1 or later from an open-source Pulsar client.</li></td>
+<td>TDMQ for Pulsar now supports clusters on v2.7.1. <li>The cluster version is updated to open-source Pulsar 2.7.1 to support more features and simplify connection.</li><li>The <code>listenerName</code> dependency is removed for the new cluster version, so you don't need to declare <code>listenerName</code> when connecting to a cluster on v2.7.1 or later from an open-source Pulsar client.</li></td>
 <td>2021-05-31</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/1110/42898">Cluster Version Updates</a></td>
 </tr></table>